alexsabr/AS_Booksynthetized/pragmatic-programmer.md

 " Be strict about what you accept and greedy about what your return, if you accept anything, and offer the world in return, you have a lot of code to write !"

-Assertion are a great runtime way to check contract,but they come with limitations.
-For example
-Also in Object Oriented Language, child class and functions will not inherit your assertions, you'll have to write them again, violating the DRY principle. unless you are using
-Moreover, in some languages assertions are deactivated by default or limited to debugging mode, which slows down code execution.

-If you can, crash early.
-This may avoid (or at least shorten) the following of a trail of clues to try to find out what caused the problem

 ### 24.Dead program tells no lies
+Crash early.
+This may avoid (or at least shorten) the following of a trail of clues to try to find out what caused the problem.
+You also don't have to try to guess what strange state your program is in and how well it can still perform.
+Catch and release is for the fish.
+If you raise an exception while intending to crash early, it is useless to catch the raised exception just to output a log message, that's what the exception is  for !
+Morevoer

 ### 25. Assertive Programming
+Ideally everytime you make an assumption it's because of two things
+- the programming languages ensures it for you ( for example in Kotlin variables cannot be null except particular conditions)
+- you have code that checks for the assumption Assertions fall in the second category.
+They are a great runtime way to check assumptions,but they come with limitations.
+For example  in Object Oriented Language, child class and functions will not inherit your assertions, you'll have to write them again, violating the DRY principle.
+Also, in some languages assertions are deactivated by default or limited to debugging mode, which slows down code execution.

 ### 26. How to Balance Resources
+multiple tips to manage resources effectively (be it threads, cores, file descriptor, ...)
+- Finish what you start (the one reponsible for the allocation of a resource should also be responsible for it's freeing)
+- Deallocate from most recent to oldest ( nullyfing the risk of closing a resource still required by something else)
+- allocate the same way (If you have multiple resources that are required in the same time when used, always allocate them in the same order, prohibiting any dead lock or race condtion ).

 ### 27. Don't Outrun your headlights
+Make small steps and don't make big leap of faith whether it be when planning, refactoring, testing, ... .

 ### 28. Decoupling
 ### 29. Juggling the real world
 ### 30. Transforming programming